stephengold/Maud/README.md

 ## The displayed pose

-While an animation is playing on the target model, Maud typically refreshes the displayed bone transforms on every frame.
+While an animation is playing on the target model, Maud typically refreshes the model's bone transforms on every frame.
-Once the animation is paused, however, the target model's bone transforms become a new object (called the "pose") that can be modified independent of the loaded animation.
+Once the animation is paused, however, the target model's bone transforms (called the "displayed pose") can be modified independent of the loaded animation.

-Use the "Bone-Translation Tool" ("Bone -> Translate") to modify the local translation of the selected bone in the pose.
+Use the "Bone-Translation Tool" ("Bone -> Translate") to modify the local translation of the selected bone in the displayed pose.
-Use the "Bone-Scale Tool" ("Bone -> Scale") to scale the selected bone in the pose.
+Use the "Bone-Scale Tool" ("Bone -> Scale") to scale the selected bone in the displayed pose.
-And use the "Bone-Rotation Tool" ("Bone -> Rotate") to rotate the selected bone in the pose.
+And use the "Bone-Rotation Tool" ("Bone -> Rotate") to rotate the selected bone in the displayed pose.

 In a scene view, you can also rotate the selected bone by grabbing any of the bone's 3 axis arrows with the RMB and dragging with the mouse.